 It’s your future you see.

 I could draw you in, like I used to.
 When your whole body grinned and the light smacked off your blinding curves and we kissed like the underfed.
-I rolled you over, your hair spilt like shadows on our pillows, your eyes cut wide above your smile.
-I felt the softness of you, the resolve, the giving and your legs lifted til your ankles were epaulettes.
-Then you’d laugh a coy and sumptuous chuckle, and when I entered you, you sighed and pulled me in with your heels pounding my shoulder blades.
+I rolled you over, your hair spilt like shadows on our pillows, your eyes cut bright above your smile.
+I felt the softness of you, the resolve, the giving and you’d laugh a coy and sumptuous chuckle, and when I entered you, you sighed and pulled me in with your body.

 And when we had spent our happy agonies and lay stricken on the bed, you’d rise and lean over me again, as if to recommence, and your hair would loop down to visit my cheeks and you’d brush a strand behind your ear and smile and kiss me gently, lightly on the cheek, as caring as life itself.

-You know not to mourn me.
+The heart attack: sorry.
+I gave my all, there were no signs, I kept myself fit, but it hit me side on.
+I know you will forgive me.
+More importantly, I know you need not mourn me.
 Our history together was paradise.
 Your future is long and fulfilling, and I am a part of it.
 Our future is ahead of us, my love.

 When the funeral was over (such nice things said about me– the person who said we should have living funerals so the dead get to hear all the nice things had no idea what the dead can hear), and I was lowered in my suit and wooden casket into the ground (thank you for not burning me, I so much more enjoy being food for the grubs that gnaw at my flesh) and I saw you and the kids walk away, arm in arm, Sal pushing the pram with her right hand, Joe on your left with his girlfriend Sue-Anne on his left.
 What greater pride can there be than that?
 To see a family united, close.

-I walked about the wake.
-Nobody saw me of course, but I could see them.
-I muscled up next to Brendan, who was running his hand up his partner’s back all the time.
+I walk about the wake.
+Nobody sees me of course, but I can see them.
+I muscle up next to Brendan, who keeps running his hand up and down his partner’s back.
 The Drysdales, bless ‘em, what stalwarts they’ve been.
-I stuck my tongue out at old Cheryl Withers.
+I stick my tongue out at old Cheryl Withers.
 Mind you she wasn’t a bad old stick.
 Nosey, but only because she was lonely.
-More complimentary things said about me then too.
+More complimentary things are said about me then too.
 It’s good to enshrine the dead with an absence of malice.

 After the funeral we went home (I snuck a lift in Joe’s car with you and Sue-Anne).
 It was quiet at home.
 Joe’s offer to stay was heart-warming.
 I’m very proud of him.
 I sat with you on the couch, my fingers entwined with yours, my head on your shoulder, breathing in your scent.
 I watched over you as you finally went to bed, silent as night, and held you as you tossed and turned and then when sleep finally took you.
 When you woke I was there, smiling into your stolid face.

-I was with you all the time.
-Did you know that?
-I think you felt it.
-Once, when no one else was there you paused, and smiled, and waved your hand in front of you as if warding off a cobweb.
-Was that when you saw me?
+I am with you all the time.
+Do you know that?
+I think you feel it.
+Very occasionally, when no one else is there, you pause, and smile, and wave your hand in front of you as if warding off a cobweb.
+Is that when you see me?